An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Implementation Details

-\paragraph{Vision Experiments} For all vision experiments, we use the full ResNet-18 \cite{he2016deep} architecture, with the final linear layer replaced (the number of outputs corresponds to the total number of classes in all given tasks).
+For all vision experiments, we use the full ResNet-18 \cite{he2016deep} architecture, with the final linear layer replaced (the number of outputs corresponds to the total number of classes in all given tasks).
 During inference, only the subset of outputs corresponding to the given task is considered.
+In accordance with \citep{he2015delving}, for random initialization strategy, we initialize weight tensors using the Kaiming normal distribution, while setting batch normalization weights to 1 and biases to 0.
 All images are resized to $224\times224$, and normalized with $\mu=(0.485, 0.456, 0.406)$ and $\sigma=(0.229, 0.224, 0.225)$.
-We used a SGD optimizer with the learning rate set to $.01$ for all methods (we did a hyperparameter search for both pre-trained and randomly initialized models and found the learning rate $0.01$ resulted in a good learning accuracy for both pre-trained and randomly initialized models).
+We used an SGD optimizer with the learning rate set to $.01$ for all methods (we did a hyperparameter search for both pre-trained and randomly initialized models and found the learning rate $0.01$ resulted in a good learning accuracy for both pre-trained and randomly initialized models).
 The batch size was set to $10$ for the Split CIFAR-50 and Split CIFAR-100 experiments and $64$ for the 5-dataset-CV experiments.
 The memory per class for ER was set to 1, and the $\lambda$ parameter for EWC was also set to 1.
+For Stable SGD, we performed a hyperparameter sweep over the parameters specified in the original paper, namely: \begin{itemize} \item initial learning rate: [.25 (Split CIFAR-100-R, Split CIFAR-50-R, 5-dataset-CV-R), .1, .01 (Split CIFAR-100-PT, Split CIFAR-50-PT), .001 (5-dataset-CV-PT)] \item learning rate decay: [0.9 (Split CIFAR-50-R, 5-dataset-CV-R, Split CIFAR-100-PT), 0.85 (Split CIFAR-100-R, Split CIFAR-50-PT), 0.8 (5-dataset-CV-PT)] \item batch size: [10 (all), 64] \item dropout: [0.5 (5-dataset-R), 0.25 (Split CIFAR-100-R, Split CIFAR-50-R, Split CIFAR-100-PT, Split CIFAR-50-PT, 5-dataset-CV-PT)] \end{itemize} For Mode Connectivity SGD, we adopted the hyperparameters specified in the original paper by \citet{mirzadeh2020linear}.
+To achieve continual learning minima, in experiments starting with the random initialization, we used an initial learning rate of 0.1, a learning rate decay of 0.8, a momentum of 0.8, a dropout of 0.1, a batch size of 10 for Split CIFAR-50 and Split CIFAR-100, and a batch size of 64 for the 5-dataset-CV.
+Conversely, in experiments starting with pre-trained initialization, we used an initial learning rate of 0.01, no learning rate decay, no momentum, no dropout, and a batch size of 64 for the 5-dataset-CV and 10 for Split CIFAR-10 and Split CIFAR-100.
+To obtain the linear mode connectivity minima, we employed 10 line samples, a learning rate of 0.01, a momentum of 0.8, a batch size of 64, a number of epochs set to 5, and initialized the position for the minima at 0.5.